Subject list :

 It is good practice to follow these recommendations, in addition they must be followed to qualify for the lifetime warranty on our brackets.

-A 3ft pole can utilise a 6” welded wall bracket (6 x 6” or 6 x 9”) for any size aerial.
+A 3ft pole can utilise a 6” welded wall bracket (6 x 6” or 6 x 9”) for all but the very biggest aerials.
 If mounting on a chimney an aerial up to the size of our Yagi18 or DY14 can utilise a 6” bracket but an XB16 should use an 8” mitre, to be on the safe side

 A 6ft pole can be used with a 6” welded wall bracket for any aerial up to a Yagi18 though a 9x9 is preferable.
 As always, one must make sure the wall anchors are tight.
 For larger aerials we would use a 9”x 9” wall bracket especially in exposed locations.
 Since cranked poles put a bit more strain on the bracket it may be advisable to go for a 9”x 9” bracket with a crank, and definitely so if fitting a Supercrank pole.